 4. The Effects Of Sun Before And After Your Treatment

 If you already have a tan, you might have to wait for it to fade before you can proceed with hair removal.
 This is something that you need to discuss with your dermatologist before the treatments start.
-You also need to tell them about any vacations you might have coming up, which could affect your follow up sessions.
+It would be best if you also told them about any vacations you might have coming up, affecting your follow-up sessions.

 5. Laser Treatment Can Trigger More Hair Growth

-With all forms of hair removal, there are some risks associated.
+With all forms of hair removal, there are some associated risks.
 Permanent hair removal could stimulate more hair growth in that area.
 This is something that you should talk to your dermatologist about before you start the treatment.